GH-Henry/WebChat/README.md

 In iteration 1 we learned how to create branches and merge branches together using git.
 We also learned how to connect a functioning HTML page with a Java server via websockets.

 In iteration 2 we learned how to identify and record the functional and non-functional requirements of our application.
 A mock-up of the user interface was created as well as a context and class diagram to describe the relationship between components of the WebChat application.

+In iteration 3 we learned about unit testing and component testing.
+We began writing unit tests for various functions in our program.

+Int iteration 4 we learned how the web works and deployed a functioning app to the web.
+Our app can be found at http://cse3310.org:8080/index.html